Skip to Main Content

 • Flashcards: Flashcards are valuable because once you have made them you can use them for all different types of drills, activities, and prompts.
 Students appreciate the opportunity to work with cards as they are something hands-on that they can touch and manipulate.
 You can generate all types of card activities, and remember that the point is to get the students working together.
 You’ll definitely want to have a selection of cards for irregular past tense verbs.
 You can create sets of cards for all the irregular verbs and then use them as prompts, to play matching games, or to perform various drills.
 Then once you get to higher level tenses, you can refer back to the past tense cards and combine them with helping verb cards or time markers.

-Provide graphic symbols with alternative text descriptions Mathematical symbols: e.g., when displaying ÷, also write "shared with" or "equal groups of", depending on the problem situation.
+Offer graphic symbols with alternative text descriptions Mathematical symbols: e.g., when displaying ÷, also write "shared with" or "equal groups of", depending on the problem situation.

 Highlight how complex terms, expressions, or equations are composed of simpler words or symbols.